yehuda-yu/irrigation-copilot/ai_docs/01_STATUS.md

 **Doc conventions:** This file reflects the current snapshot status only.
 For historical timeline and decisions, see `PROJECT_JOURNAL.md`.

 ## Current Phase
-Phase 4: Nearest point selection (geospatial matching) - Complete
+Phase 5: Strands Agent MVP - Complete

 ## Done
 - Project structure scaffolded with strict domain/data separation